freeCodeCamp/freeCodeCamp/guide/english/java/generics/index.md

 Java Generics is a way to conviently use collections and classes for specific data types with out having to cast data back into the original data type.
 This prevents a lot of headache in the form of compile time and run time bugs.

-Simply put Generics lets you explicitly say that, for example an ArrayList object holds Integers so that when you call the get method you do not need to convert between Object and Integer.
-Below is an example of how you would have used an ArrayList prior to Generics.
+Simply put, Generics lets you explicitly say that, for example, an `ArrayList` object holds `Integers` so that when you call the `get()` method, you do not need to convert between `Object` and `Integer`.
+Below is an example of how you would have used an `ArrayList` prior to Generics.

 ```java
 import java.util.ArrayList;